disin7c9/PCAAE-with-Distance-Correlation/README.md

 ## Improvement
-To solve the first limitation, I applied distance correlation[3] to the regularization function of the basic model.
+To solve the first limitation, I applied distance correlation[3] to the regularization function of the model.
 Unlike Pearson correlation, one of important properties of distance correlation is

     for scalar random variables X&Y,
     dCor(X,Y) = 0 if and only if X&Y are independent.[4]

 ## Used Data
-The input images are composed with white ball's angle of polar coordinate(1D, unit: 2pi/72) and brightness of the green center ball(1D, range: [128, 255]).
+The input images are composed with white ball's angle in polar coordinate(1D, unit: 2pi/72) and brightness of green center ball(1D, range: [128, 255]).
 A total of 72 * 128 = 9216 cases.

 ![data_1color_and_1circle](https://github.com/disin7c9/PCAAE-with-Distance-Correlation/assets/94789911/f3ae87e9-43ee-4dc4-9043-e4bd918dd303)